ali-adi/neural-networks-deep-learning/README.md

 - `lmmd_weight`: Weight for LMMD loss (default: 0.5)
 - `use_lmmd`: Whether to use LMMD loss
 - `target_data`: Target domain dataset

-## Future Work

-Potential areas for improvement and extension:
-1. Integration of more self-supervised learning features
-2. Dynamic emotion detection within utterances
-3. Unsupervised adaptation techniques
-4. Multi-modal emotion recognition
-5. Real-time processing capabilities

-## Team and Academic Context

-### Team Members

-- [Member 1]
-- [Member 2]
-- [Member 3]

-### Academic Context

-This project was developed as part of the SC4001 Neural Networks and Deep Learning course at Nanyang Technological University.
-It addresses the challenge of developing speaker-invariant emotion recognition systems through deep learning techniques.

-## License and Acknowledgments

-### License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ### Acknowledgments